STEM OPT Extension

 When to apply>

 - USCIS must receive the completed application by the end date of the student's current 12-month OPT (the end date on the EAD card)

-- OPT will be automatically extended for up to 180 days while the STEM OPT application is pending, however, to travel, students must have an unexpired EAD card
+- OPT will be automatically extended for up to 150 days while the STEM OPT application is pending, however, to travel, students must have an unexpired EAD card

 How to Apply